-Physical Education, an important part of the school curriculum, and is concerned not only with students' physical development, but also with their mental, emotional, and social development.
-Excuses from participation in Physical Education for medical reasons will be granted upon a physician's request or at the discretion of Administration.
+Physical Education (PE), an important part of the school curriculum, and is concerned not only with students' physical development, but also with their mental, emotional, and social development.
+Excuses from participation in Physical Education for medical reasons will be granted upon a physician's request, or at the discretion of Administration.
 Be sure the physician lists the types of activities the student can, or cannot, take part in and how long the medical condition will last.
+Students with arm casts/braces will be permitted to walk laps during PE and Recess.
+Students with leg casts/braces will remain inside for PE and Recess.
 This policy applies to Extended Day Education Program and other extracurricular activities.